akuntz09/AWS-example/TrackProposal.md

 - Learners will be able to explain how to scale and secure a cost-effective AWS compute solution.

 ### Course 3: Introduction To AWS Storage Solutions
 In this course, you’ll learn how to use Amazon Web Services to keep your data safe and secure in the cloud.
-We’ll teach you the ins and outs of AWS’s storage services like S3, EBS, EFS, and FSx so you know which solution is the right one for your needs.
-You’ll also get hands-on experience configuring and optimizing S3 and EBS instances to store your data as cost-effectively as possible.
+We’ll teach you the ins and outs of AWS’s storage services like S3, EBS, and EFS so you know which solution is the right one for your needs.
+You’ll also get hands-on experience configuring and optimizing these three solutions to store your data as cost-effectively as possible.

 #### Prerequisites:
 - An understanding of cloud computing fundamentals